KRSDOTA/LandClanCoding/README.md

 5) `DeleteCreatedEntity` -> Returns 200 and details of the entity deleted
 6) `GetAllLandParcels.sh` -> returns 200 OK with no data, verifying data has been deleted

-Otherwise feel free to use whatever commandline tool or application your prefer.
+Otherwise, feel free to use whatever commandline tool or application your prefer.